 Bloom filter

-Bloom filters are a probabilistic data structure that checks for presence of an element in a set
+Bloom filters are a probabilistic data structure that checks for presence of an item in a set

-Instead of storing all of the elements in the set, Bloom Filters store only the elements' hashed representation, thus sacrificing some precision.
+Instead of storing all the items in a set, a Bloom Filter stores only the items' hashed representations, thus sacrificing some precision.
 The trade-off is that Bloom Filters are very space-efficient and fast.

 Use cases